sayannath/sayannath/README.md

 ## About

 I am Sayan Nath.
-I am a second-year undergraduate student at KIIT University.
+I am a third-year undergraduate student at KIIT University.
 I am amongst the top contributors in [Github](https://commits.top/india.html) from India.
 I am an aspiring Junior Data Scientist at [Codebugged AI](https://codebugged.com/), presently leading the [Codechef KIIT Chapter Team](https://www.codechef.com/campus_chapter/KIIT) as the President, one of the Core Team Member of [DSCKIIT](http://www.dsckiit.tech) and Machine Learning Lead at [IoT Lab](http://www.iotkiit.in).
 My other interests aside from Machine Learning are Backend Development, DevOps and Flutter.

 <table>
   <tr>